moj-analytical-services/splink_graph/INSTALL.md

 `pip install gensim==3.8.3` or `pip install gensim==4.0.1` if you need the latest version of gensim.
 For the time being gensim 4.1.0 doesnt work in some configurations

-### Using Pandas UDFs in Python in Pyspark 3.x

-No need for any special configuration.

 ## Testing